SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 ##### Lifespan configuration of JWT in response body

-The lifespan of JWT tokens generated in response body is configured with the following tenant options:
+The lifespan of JWT tokens generated in the response body is configured with the following tenant options:
 - category: `oauth.internal`;
 - key: `body-token.lifespan.seconds`;